stormdotcom/scavenge_inspection/README.md

 - Components should be PascalCase.
 - Methods should be in camelCase and be named for their function.
 - Folder names should be in lower case / hyphen-case.
+- Date utility epoch to date object and vise-versa